-- POST default = 1.
-If =1, makes one PostScript file (.ps) with all plots; if =2, makes one Encapsulated PostSscript file (.eps) per plot. - FONT there are two defaults: 1 for screen plotting: this uses characters made from polygons; -1 for PostScript files; this is Times-Italic.
+POST default = 1.
+If =1, makes one PostScript file (.ps) with all plots; if =2, makes one Encapsulated PostSscript file (.eps) per plot.

+FONT there are two defaults: 1 for screen plotting: this uses characters made from polygons; -1 for PostScript files; this is Times-Italic.
 There are various fonts available for positive and negative integers, best to be tried out, since they will look different on different systems anyway.
-GhostView will show strange vertical axis annotations, but the printed versions are normally OK. - LWIDTH default = 1.
-Allows the user to set the curve line width.
-Depends on the system as well, so to be tried out.
+GhostView will show strange vertical axis annotations, but the printed versions are normally OK.

 XSIZE bounding box size for PostScript, default=27 cm.

 YSIZE bounding box size for PostScript, default=19 cm.

 ASCALE annotation character height scale factor, default=1.

 LSCALE axis label character height scale factor, default=1.

 SSCALE curve symbol (see above) scale factor, default=1.

 RSCALE axis text character height scale factor, default=1.

-INTERPOLATE (default=false) The data points are normally connected by straight lines; if INTERPOLATE is specified, the following on-momentum Twiss parameters are interpolated with calls to the Twiss module inside each element: beta, sqrt(beta), alfa, phase advance, orbit, angle, dispersion and its first derivative, for both planes.
+INTERPOLATE (default=false) The data points are normally connected by straight lines; if planes.

+INTERPOLATE is specified, the following on-momentum Twiss parameters are interpolated with calls to the Twiss module inside each element: beta, sqrt(beta), alfa, phase advance, orbit, angle, dispersion and its first derivative, for both lation, irrespective of the setting of their INTERPOLATE attribute;

 For all other variables splines are used to smooth the curves.

-Note that if INTERPOLATE=true, all subsequent PLOT commands use interpolation, irrespective of the setting of their INTERPOLATE attribute; If INTERPOLATE=false (default), all subsequent PLOT commands respect the setting of their INTERPOLATE attribute.
+Note that if INTERPOLATE=true, all subsequent PLOT commands use interposetting of their INTERPOLATE attribute.

+If ${\tt INTERPOLATE=false}$ (default), all subsequent PLOT commands respect the resets all defaults for the SETPLOT command.